Discovery Process is Federal Criminal Cases

 - Electronic surveillance.

 Thus, the information obtained during the investigation often turns into a legal battle between the government and defense counsel.
+A Daubert motion is an attempt to exclude the presentation of an expert's testimony in a trial.

 What is a Motion to Compel Discovery?